e271828e/Flight.jl/prototypes/kernel/README.md

 The bench that settled the representation (D-162) measured exactly one buffer;
 `StoreBundle` now holds one `CellStore` per leaf element type, keyed by the eltype's name.
-Selection is static — an address carries its port type, whose leaf eltype names the buffer at compile time — so a deliberately pinned `Float64` leaf (D-166) keeps a buffer of its own beside the `Dual` one instead of being flattened into it as a zero-partial, which is what increment 2 had to refuse by name.
+Selection is static — an address carries its port type, whose leaf eltypes name the buffers at compile time, with one cursor per eltype in address *fields* — so a deliberately pinned `Float64` leaf (D-166) keeps a buffer of its own beside the `Dual` one instead of being flattened into it as a zero-partial, which is what increment 2 had to refuse by name, and a mixed-leaf cell (an `Int` tag beside `T` leaves, or a pin inside a declared struct) simply spans several buffers, its leaves each living with their own kind.
+The `K = 1` homogeneous cell is a case, not a special case; the C2M point in `../cellstore_bench` (2026-08-20) re-confirmed D-162's flat compile curve for exactly this address shape.
 The bundle is one concrete type per model, keeping `Chunk`'s store parameter single: chunk-type count, not model size, is what bounds the compile curve D-162 blessed.